 It is to be hoped that most concerns can be expressed and resolved on an informal basis.
-Concerns should be raised with either the class teacher, year head / subject head or head teacher.
-Complainants should not approach individual governors to raise concerns or complaints.
+Concerns should be raised with either the class teacher, year group lead, senior leader or head teacher.
+Complainants should not approach individual academy councillors (governors) to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.

-At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal written response within <insert number> school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal written response within 15 school days of the date of receipt of the complaint.
+If the appropriate person is unable to meet this deadline, they will provide the complainant with an update and revised response date.